Arcadia-Science/2023-tsar-noveltree/README.md

   - Additionally, this includes an [R Markdown file](./scripts/noveltree-results-summary.Rmd) and resultant [interactive HTML]((./scripts/noveltree-results-summary.html)) that may downloaded and opened in your browser that walks through and describes the use of these summarization scripts, as well as provides some example visualizations.
   - In the future, we intend to further develop these summarization scripts, building them into an R package that will more readily facilate both exploratative and quantitative analysis of any `NovelTree` run.

+## Contributions and Support

+If you would like to contribute to this pipeline, please see [Arcadia Science's contribution guidelines](https://github.com/Arcadia-Science/arcadia-software-handbook/blob/main/guides-and-standards/guide-credit-for-contributions.md).